-use theory would lead us to expect.
+The remaining columns of Table 4 focus on relative changes in economic activity across quintiles of the light distribution.
+This allows us to directly trace which type of changes reduce the Gini coefficient.
+The pattern is consistent with predictions from urban land use theory.
 We find that Chinese transport projects significantly reduce nighttime lights in the highest quintile, while they raise the share of activity taking place in the lower quintiles (though estimated imprecisely for the second quintile and with borderline significance for the first).
-It thus appears that Chinese transport projects gradually redistribute activity from the most densely developed parts of regions, that is, the city centers, to their immediate surroundings.
-The magnitudes of the estimated coefficients suggest that this process benefits the higher quintiles more and hardly reaches the least developed parts of a region.
+It thus appears that Chinese transport projects gradually redistribute activity from the most densely developed parts of regions, that is, the city centers, to less densely developed places.
+The magnitudes of the estimated coefficients suggest that this process benefits the higher quintiles more relative to the least developed parts of a region.

-Table 5 presents a more direct approach to studying from where to where the relocation of activity takes place.
+Table 5 presents a more direct approach to measuring from where to where the relocation of activity takes place.
 We report a series of regressions that split the sample along the median of several variables typically linked with rapid urban growth.
 The results provide further support for the conjecture that these effects occur around cities.
 We find a sizable decentralization of activity in regions with below-median travel time to cities, high urbanization rates, high road density, and above-median proximity to the coast.
 The estimated effects are substantial in these sub-samples.
 By contrast, they are imprecisely estimated and typically of the opposite sign or lower in magnitude in the other sub-samples (the exception being below-median proximity to the coast, with similar estimated magnitudes and standard errors in both samples).
-Last but not least, we also find that the effect seems to be driven by relatively poor regions (as indicated by below median light per capita), which is not surprising given that some of the poorest regions have some of the highest population growth rates and are home to many of the fastest growing cities.
-The evidence presented here is in line with the literature focusing on individual countries or regions discussed above.
+Last but not least, we also find that the effect seems to be driven by relatively poor regions as measured by below-median light per capita.
+This is not surprising given that some of the poorest regions have some of the highest population growth rates and are home to many of the fastest growing cities.
+The evidence presented here is in line with literature focusing on individual countries or regions discussed above.
 For example, in their study of the expansion of China's highway system, Baum-Snow et al. (2017) find that reductions in spatial concentration were larger within coastal and richer central regions.
-Similarly, although they do not focus on decentralization within regions per se, studies focusing on modelling the spatial impact of the Belt and Road Initiative typically estimate that coastal regions, border crossings, and urban hubs will benefit more (Lall and Lebrand $2020).^{47}$
+Similarly, although they do not focus on decentralization within regions per se, studies focusing on modelling the spatial impact of the Belt and Road Initiative typically estimate that coastal regions, border crossings, and urban hubs will benefit more (Lall and Lebrand 2020).47

 Next, we investigate major world regions separately.
-China's global footprint is uneven.
-Most of its transportation infrastructure financing occurs in Africa and Asia (recall Figure 2), where urban population growth is rapid and infrastructure constraints are most severe; substantially less is devoted to other regions.
-As can be seen from the sub-samples in columns 1 to 3 of Table 6, our main findings are driven by Africa where the effect is larger compared to our baseline estimates.
+China's global infrastructure footprint is uneven and most of its transportation projects are located in Africa and Asia (recall Figure 2).
+Urban population growth is rapid and infrastructure constraints are most severe in these regions.
+As can be seen from the sub-samples in columns 1 to 3 of Table 6, our main findings are driven by regions in African countries, where the effect is larger than our baseline estimates.
 The coefficient on Chinese transport projects is insignificant or substantially smaller for Asia and the Americas, although the first stage remains about equally powerful in all three regions.
 This is not surprising given that Africa lags behind the other two world regions in terms of infrastructure development.
 It is also the region where urban primacy is most pronounced and where deficiencies in urban infrastructure have been linked to slower economic growth at the national level (Castells-Quintana 2017).
 Chinese-financed projects in Africa therefore appear to mitigate congestion which, eventually, could enable cities to reap the benefits of agglomeration economies.